jacopofar/wordnet-as-a-service/README.md

 __synonyms, substance holonyms, meronyms and others__

-Just change the first of the URL with one of: _holonyms, entailments, substance_meronyms, hyponyms, antonyms, synonyms, substance_holonyms, meronyms, causess or hypernyms_.
+Just change the first of the URL with one of: _holonym, entailment, substance_meronym, hyponym, antonym, synonym, substance_holonym, meronym, cause or hypernym_.

 The number in the URL is the senses to be considered when retrieving the word synsets.
 Increasing it will lead to more results but often seemingly "wrong" ones.